Beautifuldog01/CW2/README.md

 - Printing options:

-  - We print it for you (send the file to our TA
+  - We print it for you (send the file to our TA XueqiYao20@student.xitlu.edu.cn by May 14th)

-    XueqiYao20@ student.xitlu.edu.cn by May 14t)

   - Print it out yourself and bring it to the poster presentation